39 Reps with the 50-lb Blob

 - Grip Strength Training – Block Weight Lifting

 - Grip Training: The Fatman Clone Block Weight

 This entry was posted on Monday, November 16th, 2009 at 10:41 pm and is filed under grip strength blob, how to improve grip strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson